-Ultimately, PUBLIC is a deeply disturbing commentary on repression and the state of violence in America – a theme he revisits almost 30 years later in his 1997 film on murderers of gay men, Licensed to Kill.
+Ultimately, Public is a disturbing commentary on the normalization of oppression and the state of violence in America — a theme Dong revisits in his 1997 film on murderers of gay men, Licensed to Kill.

 Note: This film is currently not available for general release.